Sunday, July 31, 2005

 You ask a simple question like, "Can anyone have too many friends?," and people morph into instant parrots, mimicking words they have always heard before: "No, of course not!
-A person could never have too many friends."
+Friends are treasures and the more you have, the better."

-Come on...
-Has anyone besides me ever thought that question through before?
+Come on.
+Has anyone besides me ever thought that question through?

-For one thing, it's possible to have so many friends that you end up being a really good friend to none of them for the trying to be a good friend to all of them.
-We can spread ourselves too thin.
-We can become overwhelmed, even burned-out by trying to juggle each friendship so to stay close to everyone (and ending up being close to no one).
+For one thing, it's possible to have so many friends that you end up being a good friend to none.
+We can spread ourselves too thin, you know.

 We can have friends who pull us in directions we ought not to go.
-Friends who spin our world out of balance because of the time and energy and money and effort they ask of us.
+Friends who spin us out of balance because of the time, money and effort they ask of us.
 Friends who require they come before our families, our work, our other relationships.

-...friends who keep us so busy and distracted that we come to the end of our lives never having fulfilled our destiny, our purpose.
+--friends who keep us so busy, distracted that we come to the end of our lives never having fulfilled our destiny, our purpose.

-...friends who carry with them a negativity about life which attaches itself to us like a led weight and pulls us down... colors our world black.
+--friends who carry with them a negativity about life which attaches itself to us, yanking us downward into discomfort, darkness of mind.

-... friends who get offended at the drop of a hat, therefore requiring all sorts of extra time in trying to heal their wounds and keeping them happy.
+-- friends who get offended at the drop of a hat, requiring of us extra time in trying to heal their wounds.

-... friends who ask us to support their dreams with our words and time and help, but never return the favor.
+-- friends who ask us to support their dreams with our words, time and help, but never returning the favor.

-... and again, we can even have so many wonderful, generous friends, that we spend the majority of our days feeling guilty because we're unable to give back to them what they give to us.
+--and again, we can even have so many wonderful, generous friends, that we spend the majority of our days feeling guilty because we're unable to give back to them all they gave to us.

-Even now....
-Five years ago I went online and found old friends in this Internet World..... and new friends..... and kindred spirits by the dozens.... and now this incredible Blogland.
+Five years ago I went online and found old friends in this Internet World and new friends, kindred spirits galore and now this incredible Blogland.

-And I am overwhelmed.
-I so want to keep up with everyone, with each and every one of you, but I cannot.
-Not if I also want to complete the callings God has given me to fulfill during my short time upon this Earth (short, as in relatively speaking... like that verse which says we are just like a vapor or a blade of grass or something).
+And eegads.
+Color me overwhelmed.
+I so want to keep up with everyone!
+With each of you, but I can't, not if I also want to complete the callings God has given me to fulfill before I die.

 You'll find no parrot here.
 I've thought this one out and this is what I have experienced first-hand.
-If you can keep up with 200 close, personal friends, more power to you.
-I wish I could.
-I really, really wish I could.
+If you can keep up with 200 close, personal friends, more power to you!

 Clarification: I do realize there are many different types of friendships, each requiring different amounts of time, effort, etc. But the real tragedy is when I start telling my closest friends, "If you want to keep up with what's new with me, you'll have to check my blog."
 That, to me, is pathetic.
 And that is exactly what I've been doing lately--and it's going to stop.